tjs23/unknome/README.md

 # Unknome Biological Analysis Scripts

-This repository contains Python scripts that were used in the analysis of *Drosophila* phenotype screens done for the following puplication:
+This repository contains Python scripts and ImageJ macros that were used in the analysis of *Drosophila* phenotype screens done for the following puplication:

 **"Functional unknomics: Systematic screening of conserved genes of unknown function"** Joao Rocha, Satish Arcot Jayaram, Tim J Stevens, Nadine Muschalik,